 For those of you who are quite familiar with yoga and its concepts, you might be thinking that reading this part won’t be necessary.

 However, it pays to remember that yoga is a practice that involves physical, mental, and spiritual discipline.

 A lot of people tend to think that yoga is simply a form of physical exercise, especially now that it has become a popular program found in many gyms and fitness centers.

-Although it does have some physical practices involved, one must not miss out on its mental and spiritual aspect as well.
+Although it does have some physical practices involved, one must not miss out on its mental and spiritual aspects as well.

 Yoga is all about the balance of all these three aspects and it aims to make us healthy not just on the outside, but also on the inside.

 A Way Of Life

-For many people, yoga is considered to be a way of live.
+For many people, yoga is considered to be a way of life.

-Experts have taught us that yoga is meant to be incorporated in one’s daily activities.
+Experts have taught us that yoga is meant to be incorporated into one’s daily activities.
 It teaches you how to find inner peace in a busy world while also keeping yourself healthy physically.

 Some people may also mistake the practice of yoga to be a form of religion.
 In fact, there are still lots of individuals today that think practicing yoga makes you a Hindu and this is not true at all.

 While it is true that yoga has its roots in Hinduism, it should not be seen solely as a type of religion but rather as a form of spiritual practice.

 8 Limbs Of Yoga

 You must have known by now that yoga is comprised of many smaller types of practices – 8 steps, to be exact.
 In traditional yoga, or also referred to as Ashtanga, the practice is mainly divided into two parts: external and internal yoga.

 Each part also has many different branches, each focusing on a certain aspect of the practice – whether it be physical, mental or spiritual.

 Now, you might be thinking that all this information has nothing to do with meditation, especially for those who are only interested in meditating.